jdcasey/aprox-user-guide/Add-Ons/Depgraph/Metadata.md

 One of the most important operations we can perform with metadata attached to GAVs in a dependency graph is to group them according to the value of one or more metadata keys.
 This allows us to find out which GAVs have some attribute in common.

-This feature can really come to life when combined with the [metadata scanning][1] that takes place during graph discovery, where both project licensing and SCM information is captured by default.
+This feature can really come to life when combined with the [metadata scanning](Discovering-Graphs#scanning) that takes place during graph discovery, where both project licensing and SCM information is captured by default.
 These common values provide a handy way to perform license reviews (from the license metadata), or to get a rough idea about what artifacts were produced by a common Maven build (using the scm metadata).

 ### License Reviews